Material Exchange Format

 Material Exchange Format (MXF) is a container format for professional digital video and audio media defined by a set of SMPTE standards.
 A typical example of its use is for delivering advertisements to TV stations and tapeless archiving of broadcast TV programs.
-It is also used as part of the Digital Cinema Package for delivering movies to commercial theaters.
+It is also used as part of the Digital Cinema Package for delivering films and other content to movie theaters and film festivals.

 Summary

 MXF, when used in the form of "Operational Pattern OP1A" or "OPAtom", can be used as a container, wrapper or reference file format which supports a number of different streams of coded "essence", encoded in any of a variety of video and audio compression formats, together with a metadata wrapper which describes the material contained within the MXF file.
 Other "Operational Patterns" can contain or reference multiple materials, just like a simple timeline of a video editing program.

 MXF has full timecode and metadata support and is intended as a platform-agnostic stable standard for future professional video and audio applications.

 MXF was developed to carry a subset of the Advanced Authoring Format (AAF) data model, under a policy known as the Zero Divergence Directive (ZDD).
 This theoretically enables MXF/AAF workflows between non-linear editing (NLE) systems using AAF and cameras, servers, and other devices using MXF.